-The short answer is yes; you can potentially get unemployment in California if you've quit your job.
-However, the Employment Development Department (EDD) criteria set out some criteria that must be met to receive these benefits.
+The short answer is yes.
+You can potentially receive unemployment in California if you've quit your job.
+However, the Employment Development Department (EDD) criteria set out some conditions that must be met to obtain these benefits.

-If these criteria are met, and once a claim is approved, you can receive up to $450 per week for up to 26 weeks while you seek new employment.
-Collecting unemployment may be harder if you were fired for misconduct, however.
+If these criteria are met, and the claim is approved, you can receive up to $450 per week for up to 26 weeks while you seek new employment.
+On the other hand, collecting unemployment might be more difficult if you were fired for misconduct.

-- Quitting: When you quit your job you usually aren’t eligible for unemployment benefits unless you have good cause for quitting.
+When you quit your job you are usually not eligible for unemployment benefits—unless you have good cause for quitting.
 Good cause includes the following reasons:

 - Unsafe working conditions

-To receive benefits in these conditions it is necessary to show that an effort to correct the issues was made.
-However, there are situations where a person who quits will likely receive UI.
-It can happen in cases where a job was left due to health reasons or domestic violence.
-In these particular scenarios, you will probably have been found to have reasonable cause to quit.
+To receive benefits in these conditions it's necessary to show that an effort to correct the issues was made.
+However, there are situations when a person who quits will likely receive Unemployment Insurance (UI).
+This can happen in cases when a job was left due to health reasons or domestic violence.
+In these particular scenarios, it will probably be determined that you had reasonable cause to quit.